huberfe/huberfe.github.io/projects.md

 ### Quantum Weight enumerators for entanglement-assisted codes (BSc)

 Quantum codes are an indispensable component for quantum computers.
-The aim of this project to derive obtain bounds on entanglement-assisted quantum codes through the theory of quantum weight enumerators.
+The aim of this project to derive bounds on entanglement-assisted quantum codes through the theory of quantum weight enumerators.

 Reference: https://arxiv.org/abs/1708.06298